kannan-g10/DSA/README.md

-# This series of HuXn DSA course
+# This is series of HuXn DSA course

+## Topics

+- Big O notation
+- Array